 - There is a Gu Zheng sound in several registration memories.
 This gave me a lot of frustration both to arrange and to play.
 Honestly, I don’t feel I expressed it that well in my upload too.
 (The touch is a killer)

-- The Stagea choir voices … It didn’t turn out as miraculous as I hope for them to be, especially for Registration 15.
-I need to … further experiment with these in future arrangements.
+- The Stagea choir voices … They didn’t turn out as miraculous as I hope for them to be, especially for Registration 15.
+I need to further experiment with these in future arrangements.

 - While I didn’t intend for it to be so, this turned out to be quite a drill for the left hand.
 Plenty of jumps and re-positioning!

 - If you’re downloading the score, take a look at the bassline.
 I’ve kept it entirely to the upper registrar of the pedal board.
 You might wish to … try playing this entirely with the right leg.
 You know, as a form of as practice.
 (I’m not even going to try.
 LOL)

 - Again, if you’re downloading the Electone score, try using a little bit of Aftertouch with the strings.
 It helps with expression.

 - Finally, I didn’t add expression marks to the score.
 But this is obviously a mf, f, mf kinda composition.

 - Update Oct 21: Amended some mistakes!!!
 Thanks to the folks who informed me.
 Also added section markings to the score for easier reading.

 If you spot any mistakes after downloading, please email me!
 I apologise in advance!

 A Little About 80s Hong Kong Wuxia Drama Music